johnsonojeda/Rintro/modules/5_stats.md

     ## [1] 476.3818

 *Standard deviation* is the square root of the variance.
-Many times it is prefered to represent variation since it usually yields more manageable values than the variance.
-However, both values are equally valid and may be used to asses variation within a particular population.
+Many times it is preferred to represent variation since it usually yields more manageable values than the variance.
+However, both values are equally valid and may be used to assess variation within a particular population.

 ``` r
 sd(cgd$weight)